cometbeetle/AutoUncertainties/README.md

 goals of automated error propagation.
 In principle, this could be addressed by storing a full computational graph of the result of chained operations, similar to what is done in `uncertainties`.
 However, the complexity of such a system places it out of scope for `AutoUncertainties` at this time.

+It should be noted that, in cases where random variables have covariance that lies somewhere between fully correlated and fully independent, calculations like those described above would be more complex.
+To accurately propagate uncertainty, one would need to specify individual correlations between each variable, and adjust the computation as necessary.
+This is also currently out of scope for `AutoUncertainties`.

 ## Inspirations